Fern-Meta/Meta-Weapons/README.md

 # Meta-Weapons
 Hello!
 This is my first ever actual datapack project.
 In this datapack, I just create a lot of weapons that do custom things.

+To get all of the weapons, do /function pack:giveallitems

 # List of Weapons

 ## Infuser